voxpupuli/beaker/CONTRIBUTING.md

     from our issue tracker.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.
 ````

+* During the time that you are working on your patch the master Beaker branch may have changed - you'll want to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) before you submit your PR with `git rebase master`.
+A successful rebase ensures that your patch will cleanly merge into Beaker.
+* Submitted patches will be smoke tested through a series of acceptance level tests that ensures basic Beaker functionality - the results of these tests will be evaluated by a Beaker team member.
+Failures associated with the submitted patch will result in the patch being rejected.

+### Testing

 * Make sure you have added [RSpec](http://rspec.info/) tests that exercise your new code.
 These test should be located in the appropriate `beaker/spec/` subdirectory.
 The addition of new methods/classes or the addition of code paths to existing methods/classes requires additional RSpec coverage.
   * Beaker uses RSpec 3.1.0+, and you should **NOT USE** deprecated `should`/`stub` methods - **USE** `expect`/`allow`.
 Use of deprecated RSpec methods will result in your patch being rejected.
 See a nice blog post from 2013 on [RSpec's new message expectation syntax](http://teaisaweso.me/blog/2013/05/27/rspecs-new-message-expectation-syntax/).
-* Make sure that you have added documentation using [Yard](http://yardoc.org/), new methods/classes without apporpriate documentation will be rejected.
   * Run the tests to assure nothing else was accidentally broken, using `rake test`
     * **Bonus**: if possible ensure that `rake test` runs without failures for additional Ruby versions (1.9, 2.0, etc).
 Beaker supports Ruby 1.9+, and breakage of support for older/newer rubies will cause a patch to be rejected.

-* During the time that you are working on your patch the master Beaker branch may have changed - you'll want to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) before you submit your PR with `git rebase master`.
-A successful rebase ensures that your patch will cleanly merge into Beaker.
-* Submitted patches will be smoke tested through a series of acceptance level tests that ensures basic Beaker functionality - the results of these tests will be evaluated by a Beaker team member.
-Failures associated with the submitted patch will result in the patch being rejected.
+### Documentation

+* Make sure that you have added documentation using [Yard](http://yardoc.org/), new methods/classes without appropriate documentation will be rejected.
+* More user friendly documentation will be required for PRs unless exempted.
+Documentation lives in the [docs/ folder](docs).

 ## Making Trivial Changes